They have $1.2 million and no pensions, can they retire?

 Again, we have assumed a fairly generous $70,000 per year after-tax spend in retirement for them – keep that in mind!

-Therefore, by making a permanent reduction to their average spending target by ~ $10,000 per year (or an equal increase in their net income for some years), I certainly feel having a $1.2 million-dollar nest egg and no debt is outstanding for retirement success.
+Therefore, by making a permanent reduction to their average spending target by ~ $10,000 per year (or an equal increase in their net income for some years), I certainly feel having a $1.2 million-dollar nest egg and no debt is outstanding for retirement success for a couple that wants to spend $60,000 year year.

 Scenario 2 – MER 0.25% – Success Rate With $10,000/Year Less Spending ~ $60,000 per year

-For a couple that just intends to spend $40k-$50k per year on average, we can see from above this nest egg amount is plenty regardless of the stock market returns they might face.
+For any couple in their mid-50s that just intends to spend $40k-$50k per year on average from their portfolio, we can see from above this $1.2 million nest egg is enough to retire on – almost regardless of the stock market returns they might face.

 For a couple like Karla and Toby that might aspire to spend about $70,000 per year from this amount, they will face some retirement risk depending on actual investment returns.